didemertens/canvas-vue/README.md

 # Poems project
 This is a website on which poems can be found with keywords in the title, author and lines.
-It also shows poems about the current day (e.g. Tuesday), a poem about a random word.
-Users can also store their favourite poems.
+It also shows poems about the current day (e.g. Tuesday) and a poem about a random word.
+It's also possible to store your favourite poems by clicking on the heart icon.

 <img src="src/assets/home-scr.png" alt="Home page" height="250"/>